-Even though we know film and television shows were created for the purpose of storytelling, audiences have a tendency to take them seriously.
-Serious subject matters like postpartum depression are not shown very much in entertainment mediums which, according to the American Psychological Association, says affects one in seven women.
-Diablo Cody’s film, Tully, experienced controversy from mothers that postpartum depression was not shown in the most accurate life as well as in its advertising.
+Even though we know we watch film and television shows for storytelling, audiences tend to take them seriously.
+Serious subject matters like postpartum depression are not shown very much in entertainment mediums.
+However, according to the American Psychological Association, postpartum depression affects one in seven women.
+Diablo Cody’s film, Tully, experienced controversy from mothers.
+They stated that the film and advertising did not accurately portray postpartum depression.

 The film Tully is about a mother pregnant with her third child going through a massive amount of stress.
-Her husband is not helping her out very much and she is left to deal with the impulsivity of one of her children, breast pumping, and putting her baby to sleep all by herself.
+Her husband is not helping her out very much, and she is left to deal with the impulsivity of one of her children, breast pumping, and putting her baby to sleep all by herself.
 She decides to hire a night nanny to help make things easier for her.
-This was what was shown in the advertisements for the film.
+This plotline was in the advertisements for the film.
 Mothers complained to Postpartum Support International two months before the film’s release about the trailer.
-They felt like postpartum depression was not shown in an accurate light based on what they saw.
-Writer of the film, Diablo Cody, defended the trailer by explaining that she was not responsible for the creation of the trailer in that advertisements shown the warmer, more comedic parts of a film to show tickets.
+They felt like the film doesn’t show postpartum depression in an accurate light based on what they saw.
+Writer of the film, Diablo Cody, defended the trailer by explaining that she was not responsible for the creation of the trailer.
+The advertisements show the warmer, more comedic parts of a film to sell tickets.

-Cody did not speak to experts on maternal mental illness when writing this film and only relied on research and her own experiences of motherhood.
-Cody hopes more films are made regarding postpartum depression to tell more stories.
+Unfortunately, Cody did not speak to experts on maternal mental illness when writing this film and only relied on research and her own experiences of motherhood.
+However, Cody hopes more movies are made regarding postpartum depression to tell more stories.

 Today there is little to no treatment for postpartum depression.
 As a result, many women find themselves turning to substances to treat their stress and anxiety.
 If you are struggling with addiction due to postpartum depression, don’t wait.
 There is hope.
 Contact Bayview Recovery Center today.
 Together, we can treat a variety of addictions, through programs such as:

 - Cognitive-behavioral therapy

 - Trauma therapy